mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 Disadvantages
 """""""""""""

-Doesn't work when the lineart is coloured.
+Doesn't work when the line art is colored.

 Using Masks
 -----------

 This is a simpler variation of the above.

-1. Make a filled layer underneath the lineart layer.
+1. Make a filled layer underneath the line art layer.

     .. image:: /images/en/flat-coloring/Krita_filling_lineart_mask_1.png

-2. Convert the lineart layer to a transparency mask |mouseright| the layer, then :menuselection:`Convert --> to Transparency Mask`.
+2. Convert the line art layer to a transparency mask |mouseright| the layer, then :menuselection:`Convert --> to Transparency Mask`.

     .. image:: /images/en/flat-coloring/Krita_filling_lineart_mask_2.png